prayreh153/WHSTechNotes/journal.md

 # January 29, 2026
 Journal Prompt:
 As a senior, I took my SAT already.
 I didn't reach the score I was looking to get.
 If I studied a little bit more, I think I would get a score I would be satisfied with.
 Although my SAT score won't get my into my dream university, I can still get in a college I'm okay with.
 After that, hopefully I can get a good pying job with the degree I am aiming for.

+# February 2, 2026
+Journal Prompt:
+Behaving professionally in a work space is a way to show respect to not only the work space, but people around you.
+As you grow up and get into a job, they are expecting you to behave during work.
+If you were a manager looking over your workers and saw a person messing around during working hours, you would think they're not taking the work seriously, resulting in potentially getting fired.
+In sharing spaces with coworkers or classmates, you wouldn't want to be the person who everyone hates because of how you act and take care of your space.
+At the end of the day it's all about respect, and behaving creates a peaceful environment for everyone to enjoy collectively.